xianggebenben/Junxiang_Wang/index.md

 ## News

-2021/10: I serve as an independent reviewer for the Journal Numerical Algorithms (JCR Q1).
+2021/10: I serve as an independent reviewer for the Journal Numerical Algorithms (SJR Q1).

 2021/8: I am invited to give a talk at the [MOPTA](https://coral.ise.lehigh.edu/~mopta/) 2021 conference.
 See you at Lehigh University!